koderisch/xls2srt/README.md

 # xls2srt
-Convert subtitle scripts from xls to srt format
+Node.js app to convert subtitle scripts from xls to srt format.

+It can be run in local dev environment using ```node xsl2srt.js``` or inside a Docker container.

 ## Building Docker image